This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

-- Broth: helps with creating a flavorful steam that keeps your turkey breast moist
+- Chicken broth: helps with creating a flavorful steam that keeps your turkey breast moist as it cooks.

 - Olive Oil: assists with crisping the skin once you use the air fryer function

-How to Cook a Turkey Breast in the Crock-Pot Express Pressure Cooker
+How to Cook a Turkey Breast in a Pressure Cooker

 - Make the Brine: I typically do this the night or afternoon before I intend to cook the turkey breast.
 You simply whisk all of the ingredients in a bowl.